 The Business Growth Programme will be hosting events and masterclasses across the region to support the growth of local businesses.
 Write ups of such events will be posted on this page.

-For details about upcoming events/support/masterclasses delivered by the progamme please visit our programme services page.
+For details about upcoming events/support/masterclasses delivered by the progamme please visit our Events Page.

 To sign up to the programme please click here.